 Here’s what to do in a nutshell:

-- Head to our pricing page and grab Tasty Recipes (or our All Access Bundle).
+- Head to our pricing page and grab the pro version of Tasty Recipes (or our All Access Bundle).

 - Upload the plugin ZIP file to your WordPress site to install.